 I'm an Assistant Professor at Central Michigan University in the School of Broadcast and Cinematic Arts.
-My work looks at how social media shapes engagement with the news, political participation, and public opinion about science issues.
-My teaching and research interests include journalism professional practice, political persuasion, media history, and comparative media effects, and linking social media data with traditional opinion surveys.
+My research examines how social media shapes engagement with the news, political participation, and public opinion about science issues.
+My teaching and research interests include political persuasion, media history, comparative media effects, and linking social media data with traditional opinion surveys.

-I teach graduate and undergraduate courses in multi-platform media production, journalism studies, and quantitative research methods.
-My teaching is informed by the idea that journalism education can develop critical and engaged citizenship through media literacy.
+I teach graduate and undergraduate courses in multi-media production and data visualization, political communication, and quantitative research methods.
+My teaching is informed by the idea that education can develop critically engaged citizenship through media literacy.

 I completed my bachelor’s degree in journalism at the University of Nevada, Reno.
 My graduate studies started at the School of Journalism at UT Austin where I worked as a research assistant for the Annette Strauss Institute for Civic Life.
 I finished my graduate degree in Austria at the University of Vienna.
 Before life in academia, I worked as a mechanic specializing in Mercedes-Benz cars.
 My family runs the shop in Reno.